LASIK Surgery – An Introduction

 Risks and Possible Complications

-Immediately after surgery, most patients experience excellent vision without the need for glasses or contact lenses.
+Within a few days Standard Lasik, most patients experience excellent vision without the need for glasses or contact lenses.
 For several weeks after surgery, it is normal to experience some fluctuations in vision, as well as other symptoms.
 All surgeries have some level of risk, including LASIK.
 Possible complications of LASIK include:

 - Vision fluctuations